GSA-TTS/FAC-transition-site/src/api/rollup.md

         orig: TYPEREPORT_MP from CFDA (now `federal_awards`) table
         criteria: Combines all values (U, D, A, S) entered in the TYPEREPORT_MP field from CFDA
         output: >
-            "U" if all TYPEREPORT_MP = U or the non-"U" values listed once
+            "U" if all TYPEREPORT_MP = U, overwise all non-U values listed once
         censusdesc: Type of report issued on the major program compliance
         code: https://github.com/GSA-TTS/fac-api-examples/tree/main/rollups/050-typereportmp
     MATERIALWEAKNESS_MP: